Jack Flag: Civil War

-Guardians of the Galaxy

-Jack Flag is later shown leading the prisoners of the Negative Zone prison against Blastaar's army while wheelchair-bound.
-After escaping with the Guardians of the Galaxy, Flag's spine is repaired by Knowhere's medical staff.
-He opts to remain on the station rather than return to Earth, where he would be considered a fugitive.
-He later joins the Guardians as part of 'The Kree Team' during the crossover event "War of Kings".
-He is part of a diplomatic team sent to the Inhumans as the Guardians believe the Inhumans are naively endangering the galaxy with their war.
-Flag is still an active member of the team in "The Thanos Imperative".
-During the War of Kings storyline, Starhawk kidnaps Flag, Star-Lord, Bug, Mantis, and Cosmo.
-They discover that the future is in a perilous flux due to the Fault, a massive tear in the fabric of space-time that was created by Black Bolt detonating a bomb that ruptured the dark matter holding the universe together.
-The Guardians stop the Fault from growing, but it remains open.

 Captain America: Steve Rogers

-Jack Flag later returns to Earth and is recruited by Steve Rogers to join S.H.I.E.L.D. and combat Hydra.
-He and Free Spirit travel to Bagalia to deal with Baron Zemo and his "New Masters".
-Flag ignores Rogers' orders to stay with Free Spirit and goes after Zemo himself.
-Rogers confronts Flag and throws him off the plane, seriously injuring him and rendering him comatose.
-Rogers attempts to kill Flag by injecting him with poison until Free Spirit arrives and tells him that his family decided to disconnect him from life support.
+Jack Flag returns to Earth and is recruited by Steve Rogers to join S.H.I.E.L.D. and combat Hydra.
+He and Free Spirit aid Captain America in dealing with Baron Zemo and his "New Masters".
+However, Flag ignores Captain America's orders to stay with Free Spirit and goes after Zemo himself.
+Captain America confronts Flag and throws him off a plane, seriously injuring him and rendering him comatose.
+Rogers attempts to kill Flag by injecting him with poison, but Free Spirit arrives and tells him that his family decided to disconnect him from life support.

 Powers and abilities

 After being drenched with Mr. Hyde's chemicals, Jack Flag gained superhuman strength, stamina, and durability.
-He is also a skilled martial artist and athlete.
+He is also a martial artist and athlete.

 In other media

-Jack Flag makes a cameo appearance in Marvel's Guardians of the Galaxy as an inmate of the Rock, a Nova Corps prison which was overtaken by the Universal Church of Truth.
+Jack Flag makes a cameo appearance in Marvel's Guardians of the Galaxy as an inmate of the Rock prison.